MalekMansour/Killer-Invasion/Ideas.md

 1. Sanity Level
 - There is an Insanity Level (hidden from the player)
-- Keeping 4 lights on will decrease Insanity Fast.
-3 lights on will decrease Isanity slow.
-2 lights on wont do anything to Insanity.
+- Keeping 4 lights on will decrease insanity Fast.
+3 lights on will decrease isanity slow.
+2 lights on wont do anything to insanity.
 1 light on will increase insanity fast.
 0 lights on will rapidly increase the insanity.

 - There is 8 cigarettes in the kitchen.
 Each cigarette smoked will decrease the insanity by 20%.
 - There is an infinite amount of pills to take.
 Each pill decrease the insanity by 5%.
 If too many pills are taken at the same time, some side effects might start happening and the insanity might start increasing instead.